 Days 12 - 13: At Sea

 Say goodbye to the king penguins, as your next destination is Antarctica!
-Your days at sea are filled with seminars from your Expedition Team, who will prepare you for the wildlife that will be greeting you upon your arrival in Antarctica.
+Your days at sea are filled with presentations, lectures and workshops led by your Expedition Team, who will prepare you for the wildlife that will greet you upon your arrival.
 In between presentations, spend time chatting with your shipmates over a drink at the bar.
-If conditions allow, we may attempt landfall on the South Orkney Islands, which are officially in Antarctica.

 Days 14 - 17: South Shetland Islands and Antarctic Peninsula